meltuhamy/latex-watcher/README.md

 -----
 Installing dependencies will create a node_modules folder.
 You can add this to your .gitignore to avoid it being versioned if you wish.

-The project uses [gaze](https://github.com/shama/gaze) for file watching and [optimist](https://github.com/substack/node-optimist) for awesome command-line argument stuff.
+The project uses [gaze](https://github.com/shama/gaze) for file watching, [colors](https://github.com/Marak/colors.js) for, er... colors, and [optimist](https://github.com/substack/node-optimist) for awesome command-line argument stuff.

 I've only tested and implemented this based on my own personal use.
 It currently works for me with Linux and OSX.